JiteshBoliya/Udemy-clone_BE/README.md

 2. **Course Management**:
   Instructors can create, update, and delete courses through the back end.
-  It manages course information, such as titles, descriptions, and price, and ensures that only authorized instructors can modify their respective courses.
+  It manages course information, such as titles, descriptions, and prices, and ensures that only authorized instructors can modify their respective courses.

 3. **Content Storage**:
   The back end manages the storage of course content, such as video lectures, PDFs, and assignments.